Bollywood in the spotlight of the spin-off of "Call My Agent" - ExBulletin

 Pushed into the role by her own agent, Kumra became an obsessive fan of the original French series, which even prompted her to take a critical look at her own industry.

-“It’s the nature of work – we are so on ourselves that we completely forget that there is an agent with a life of its own.”
+“This is the nature of the job – we are so on ourselves that we completely forget that there is an agent who has his own life.”

 A recurring subplot throughout “Call My Agent” is Amal’s relationship with another woman, culminating in an onscreen kiss – a rarity in Indian film and television, where mainstream mores minimize portrayal. romantic intimacy.